Christ Church Mayfair runs thanks to the service of many people but we are also fortunate to have a wonderful staff team.

 Here are some words about each of them so that you can get an idea of the kind of people we are.

+Phil grew up in a Christian home and is forever grateful to his parents for teaching him to trust in Jesus from an early age.
 He started working life as a lawyer in the city and was part of the original team that planted CCM back in 2001.
 Having trained for ministry and then planted a church in Clapham he’s delighted to be back!